chinasatokolo/MediaKit/speaking.md

 ## Panels & Roundtables
+* **September 2024:**  Wilson Center Science and Technology Innovation Program (STIP) Roundtable on AI in the Global South — _New York, NY_
+* **September 2024:** "The State of AI Governance in the African Union" panel at The Research Conference on Communications, Information and Internet Policy (TPRC) — _Washington, D.C._
 * **September 2024:** ["The Transformative Power of AI"](https://time.com/7021119/time100-impact-dinner-ai-transformative-potential-kurzweil-okolo-kelly-kumar/) panel at the TIME100 Impact Dinner: Leaders Shaping the Future of AI — _San Francisco, CA_
 * **September 2024:** ["The Promise and Perils of AI: Issues at Stake in the 2024 Election"](https://www.brookings.edu/events/2024-election-promise-and-perils-of-ai/) event in collaboration with The Brookings Institution and Spelman College — _Atlanta, GA
 * **September 2024:** ["Empowering African Voices in AI: Data, Models, and Innovation"](https://datasciencelawlab.africa/deep-learning-indaba-workshop-2024/) workshop at Deep Learning Indaba — _Dakar, Senegal_